sophierain/contract2game/README.md

 according to what user provided as input.
 Some rules for that:

-- utility has to depend only on history of called functions and storage values (?)
+- utility has to depend only on history of called functions and storage values (keep track of those in an additional data structure?)
 - new variables are allowed to be introduced as infinitesimals only

 ### deal with remaining constraints

 to ensure that all available actions are always possible for the current player, the remaining constraints in the states will be first broken into CNF (conjunctive normal form) and then

-1. collected as the preconditions, if they occurring varibales appear in the utilities.
+1. collected as the preconditions, if the occurring variables appear in the utilities.
 That requires the constraint to only contain utility variables and constants

 2. collected as assumptions of the model as text, for all other constraints.
 E.g. the balance of each player is high-enough.
 If interesing, another game model with different assumptions could be generated as well.